-Read on to learn some less well-known facts about Einstein's fascinating life:
+Read on to learn some less-well-known facts about the German-born scientist:

 1. Einstein was a refugee

-Einstein was already a famous physicist by the time Adolf Hitler rose to power in 1933.
-As a German Jew, however, his civil liberties were suspended and he was barred from resuming his professorship at the Prussian Academy of Sciences in Berlin.
-Forced from his home, Einstein sought refuge in the United States and settled in Princeton, NJ.
+Einstein was already a famous intellectual by the time Adolf Hitler rose to power in Germany.
+But as a Jew his civil liberties were quickly suspended under the regime, and he was barred from working and teaching – and this was just the beginning.

 What does it mean to be a refugee?